popcron/console/README.md

 - Parameter support
 - Support for instance method commands
 - Support for methods, fields and properties
+- Code generation to minimize reflection at startup

 ## Installing
 To install for use in Unity, copy everything from this repository to `<YourNewUnityProject>/Packages/Popcron.Console` folder.